-Richard “Rich” Raimondi, an Idaho business and education leader, is a member of St. Luke’s Health System Board of Directors, currently serving as chair of the External Relations Committee.
+Richard “Rich” Raimondi, an Idaho business and education leader, is the current chair of the St. Luke’s Health System Board of Directors.

 Since 2010, Rich has served as president of Bishop Kelly High School, a Catholic school in Boise.